Clicky

 Application Category: Online Language Learning Software

 Description: A gamified app and PC software that offers learners an immersive learning experience through an enormous library of videos that have been painstakingly transcribed and gamified into a useful vocab-learning tool.
-The software allows learners to effortlessly get an instant translation by hovering over the subtitles, which conveniently pauses the video whilst you learn the new vocab in context, and add new words to your personalised flashcard decks.
+The software allows learners to instantly translate subtitles by hovering over them.
+This conveniently pauses the video whilst you learn the new vocabulary in context and add new words to your personalised flashcard decks.

-In a nutshell: The software is great for learning new vocabulary and getting exposure to a wide variety of authentic materials, however it does nothing for your speaking or writing skills, or teaches you any of the essential grammar or language theory.
-Therefore, FluentU is best used only as a supplementary resource alongside a more comprehensive & structured language course.
+In a nutshell: The software is great for learning new vocabulary and gaining exposure to a wide variety of authentic materials, however it does nothing for your speaking or writing skills nor teaches you any of the essential grammar or language theory.
+Therefore, FluentU is best used only as a supplementary resource alongside a more comprehensive and structured language course.

 Quality: